codefresh-io/docs.codefresh.io/_docs/kb/articles/error-context-already-exists.md

 support-reviewed: 2023-04-18 LG
 ---

-Creating an integration or a Shared Configuration context for pipelines results in the error message that `Context <context-name> already exists`.
+Creating an integration or a Shared Configuration context for pipelines displays an error message that the `Context <context-name> already exists`.

 ## Possible cause